 A rejection from MBB is probably the hardest to stomach at the Post-MBA level.
 After all, you have legitimate work experience and have completed your MBA with flying colors.
 But fear not!
 There is always a way to that consulting job of your dreams – we work with candidates at every level, and over 7 years we have helped MANY post-MBAs transition over.

 If you find yourself here, we recommend landing a position at a boutique firm to start to build up your consulting portfolio and experience.
 The key here is to show that you have practical consulting experience – managing projects and managing people in consulting is actually quite different than in industry.
+Even at a 2nd tier consulting firm.
 At another consulting firm, try to work in as many different practice areas in as many different sectors and industries as possible to gain a well-rounded toolkit.
 Your key transition time will be at the manager level (when MBB firms face a lot of brain drain), so get there as quickly as possible (ideally 2-3 years).

 If that does not appeal or does not work out, we recommend going to a brand-name company.
 You are smart, capable and hard-working; so go find a Fortune 500 company and move up the ladder quickly.
 You will build great connections and actual projects to be able to point to in order to show your value to a McKinsey, Bain or BCG down the line.
 If you want to maximize your chances of entering consulting later, and are ambivalent to industry or firm, pick one that’s hot – working in healthcare/life sciences, FinTech, or CPG are always good bets and supply chain work is the most complicated (and therefore most consulting-friendly) of all practice areas.